 Just be sure you don’t move the location of the litter boxes afterwards.
 You want the cat to know where they’re meant to go.

 You should also prompt your cat to use their litter box.
 After you’ve fed your cat, take them over to the box.
 You can also do this after they wake up from any naps.

 The idea is to remind the cat that if they need to poop or pee, the litter box is their playground.

-After your cat starts to use the litter box, feel free to let them know that they’re doing something right by giving them a few of their favorite treats.
+After your cat starts to use the litter box, let them know that they’re doing something right by giving them a few of their favorite treats.

 Instead, persevere with the above tips.
-If things don’t seem like they are improving, consult with your vet about more specific issues like constantly peeing outside the box.
+If things don’t seem like they’re improving, consult with your vet about more specific issues like constantly peeing outside the box.
 Your cat may have a medical or behavioral issue that’s making things difficult, and your vet can help.

 But have faith!
 Cats are naturally clean creatures and tend to appreciate a clean and tidy litter box just as much as their humans do.